dgalhardi/hands-on-kotlin/README.md

-# Some apps writen in Java / Kotlin.
+# Some apps writen in Java an Kotlin.